-We reported net revenues and income from operations of \$635.9 million and \$303.4 million, respectively, for the year ended December 31, 2014, compared to \$242.1 million and \$60.6 million, respectively, for the year ended December 31, 2013.
+We reported net revenues and income from operations of \$591.1 million and \$258.5 million, respectively, for the year ended December 31, 2014, compared to \$235.5 million and \$53.9 million, respectively, for the year ended December 31, 2013.
 The major factors affecting our results for the year ended December 31, 2014, as compared to the year ended December 31, 2013, were:

-• Rental revenue of \$481.8 million and \$76.6 million, respectively, for the years ended December 31, 2014 and 2013.
+- Rental revenue of \$436.9 million and \$69.9 million, respectively, for the years ended December 31, 2014 and 2013.
 Rental revenue for the years ended December 31, 2014 and 2013 included real estate taxes of \$50.5 million and \$7.6 million, respectively.
 Under ASC 605, "Revenue Recognition," we record revenue for the real estate taxes paid by our tenants with an offsetting expense in real estate taxes within our consolidated statement of income as we have concluded we are the primary obligor under our "triple-net" operating leases.
-Rental revenue was significantly lower in the prior year, as compared to the current year due to only two months of rental revenue recognition in the prior year.

-- General and administrative expenses increased \$37.6 million for the year ended December 31, 2014, primarily resulting from \$56.9 million of general and administrative expenses for our GLP Capital segment for the year ended December 31, 2014, up from \$19.7 million in the prior year as a result of a full year of operations in 2014.
+Rental revenue was significantly lower in the prior year, as compared to the current year due to only two months of rental revenue recognition in the prior year. - General and administrative expenses increased \$37.6 million for the year ended December 31, 2014, primarily resulting from \$56.9 million of general and administrative expenses for our GLP Capital segment for the year ended December 31, 2014, up from \$19.7 million in the prior year as a result of a full year of operations in 2014.
 General and administrative expenses for our GLP Capital segment included compensation expense of \$10.6 million, stock based compensation charges of \$30.9 million, rent expense for those leases assigned to GLPI as part of the Spin-Off of \$2.8 million, and fees for outside services, including transition services and legal of \$9.3 million for the year ended December 31, 2014.
-Stock-based compensation charges for our GLP Capital segment for the year ended December 31, 2014 include approximately \$2.4 million of expense related to the \$0.40 one-time dividend discussed below. - Increased depreciation expense of \$77.9 million for the year ended December 31, 2014, compared to the prior year, primarily due to a full year of depreciation expense on the real property assets transferred to GLPI as part of the Spin-Off.
+Stock-based compensation charges for the year ended December 31, 2014 include approximately \$2.4 million of expense related to the \$0.40 one-time dividend discussed below. - Increased depreciation expense of \$77.9 million for the year ended December 31, 2014, compared to the prior year, primarily due to a full year of depreciation expense on the real property assets transferred to GLPI as part of the Spin-Off.
 We also recorded depreciation expense of approximately \$2.9 million related to the assets acquired in the January 2014 Casino Queen transaction. - Increased interest expense of \$97.8 million for the year ended December 31, 2014, compared to the prior year.
-The increase in interest expense related to our fixed and variable rate borrowings entered into in connection with the Spin-Off and additional variable rate borrowings during the year ended December 31, 2014. - Net income increased by \$165.6 million for the year ended December 31, 2014, as compared to the prior year, primarily due to the variances explained above.
+The increase in interest expense related to our fixed and variable rate borrowings entered into in connection with the Spin-Off and additional variable rate borrowings during the year ended December 31, 2014. - Net income increased by \$124.0 million for the year ended December 31, 2014, as compared to the prior year, primarily due to the variances explained above.